 Before you Post a New Topic

 Consider where your post really belongs.
-To post in the “General Chatter” area, topics need to be age appropriate, must relate in some way to magick, and be of general interest.
-If the topic you want to start is personal in nature, post it to your House or Lodge.
+To post in the “General” area, topics need to be age appropriate, must relate in some way to magick, and be of general interest.
+If the topic you want to start is personal in nature, post it to your Lodge.
 If the topic is very specific to one of the 16 departments, post it in the appropriate Department Office.

 Do a search to find out if there is already a topic related to what you want to post.
 Replying to existing topics with topical information helps keep subject matter focused.